-“The 4,000-square-foot post and beam log house has a very narrow footprint, and we had to add stone to the exterior of the dwelling to make it more substantial visually,” says architect Matt Franklin, AIA, of M.T.N Architects.
+“The 4,000-square-foot post and beam log house has a very narrow footprint, and we had to add stone to the exterior of the dwelling to make it more substantial visually,” says architect Matt Franklin, of M.T.N Design.

 The home’s main beam is a massive 50-foot log about 34 inches in circumference.
 “I remember being in a panics in late spring of 2007, wondering how they were going to get that up the mountain and the switchback road,” Kevin recalls.